-This very short episode is also available on YouTube: CLICK ME!
+This very short episode is also available on to the public through our Patreon.
+CLICK ME!

 I am super excited about things I have cooking for the Art of Change in 2021.
 Visit the website, and sign up to get on the Workshop waiting list, book time with me, or simply get on the newsletter mailing list: CLICK ME!

 I’m already working on Season 2, but if you have potential guests you want to connect me with, ideas for segments of the show, or anything else you wanna share email me!
 You can always send an email to: email@example.com